ST. PETERSBURG: CIEE

 Students will be charged Northeastern undergraduate tuition for 16 credits.
 Should a student decide to transfer back the fifth course, he or she will then be charged an overload fee as defined on the Northeastern University Registrar’s website.
 Please note: See Cost section for additional Study Abroad fees.

 Summer Semester: Students enroll in 2 courses for 8 NU credits.
 Students may choose to take 2 area studies courses; or one area studies course and one language course.

 Participants take classes with other CIEE study abroad students only and not with Russian students.
 Study abroad students attend classes five days a week with one afternoon reserved for cultural activities.
 Classes are 90 minutes in length.
 All of the area studies courses are taught in English.
 Russian language courses are taught in Russian.
 Students who choose to enroll in a Russian language course are grouped by language level based on the results of a placement test.
 In-class participation often accounts for a large percentage of students’ grades as Russian teaching methodology emphasizes in-class learning.

 If you are interested in enrolling in a course not in our database, please send this course for evaluation.

-Founded in the 18th century, St. Petersburg State University is one of Russia’s leading institutions of higher learning.
-The University's 16 departments provide instruction for more than 20,000 students.
-The campus has expanded from its original site on the Neva River, and now includes over 400 buildings around the city center and the suburb of Peterhoff.
-CIEE students study at the University's Smolny campus, in a quiet neighborhood on the east side of downtown St. Petersburg.
+Founded in the 18th century, St. Petersburg State University is one of Russia’s leading institutions of higher education.
+The campus has expanded from its original site on the Neva River, and now includes more than 400 buildings around the city center.
+CIEE students study at the university’s stunning Smolny campus on the very territory on which the renowned school for noble ladies was founded in 1764.
+It’s in a quiet neighborhood on the east side of downtown St. Petersburg.